mrallc/btree/README.md

 ### asynchronous copy-on-write b-tree in javascript

-see http://en.wikipedia.org/wiki/B-tree for details on b-tree's. they're a fundamental building-block of databases and one of the best and most powerful ways known to mankind for enabling random access.
+see http://en.wikipedia.org/wiki/B-tree for details on b-tree's. they're a fundamental building-block of databases or "big data," and one of the best and most powerful ways known to mankind for enabling random access to large structures.

 to install the b-tree code and then run a simple demo using node/npm.js @ https://npmjs.org/package/btree ---